systemetric/robocon-website/about/for-sponsors.md

 # Why extracurricular?

-Since 2016 GCSE's have become more accedemic, depriving students of any opotinuity to learn how to put theory in to practice.
+Since 2016 GCSEs have become more academic, depriving students of any opportunity to learn how to put theory in to practice.
 Therefore there is a need to promote STEM actively outside of lessons to ensure that students feel willing and able to choose STEM based A-levels.
 This ensures students are not blocked from STEM career paths further down the line.

 ![](/images/IMG_4259.JPG)